reinimax/rock-paper-scissors/README.md

 Welcome to Rock - Paper - Scissors!

+v1.1
+Added a function which makes user-input case-sensitive.

+v1.0
 The game is now basically working.
 You play one game of five rounds.
 Every round your input is asked by a prompt.
 The computer chooses randomly.
 Rock beats Scissors and is beaten by Paper.